serious-scaffold/ss-python/template/docs/dev/env.md

 ### Complete cleanup

-With this command, the repo will be as if it has been re-cloned.
-It is useful if we want to start almost from scratch.
+Complete cleanup will make the repo as if it has been re-cloned.
+It is useful if we want to start from scratch.

 ```{caution}
 This will remove all untracked files, please use it with caution.
 It is recommended to check with dry-run mode (`git clean -dfnx`) before actually removing anything.
 For more information, please refer to the [git-clean documentation](https://git-scm.com/docs/git-clean).